TheLeopard65

 • Found out this user was a member of SECOND-LINE TECHNICIANS & REMOTE MANAGEMENT GROUP.

-• The tester then uploaded RunasCs.exe binary to the target system via evil-winrm Session.
+• I then uploaded the RunasCs.exe binary to the target system via Evil-WinRM Session.

 • And used this binary to get a reverse shell as todd.wolfe with the earlier found credentials.